 By dry farming our grapes we believe it makes for more interesting wines with more minerals and earthy content.
 The grapes grown by dry farming are smaller and the skins are thicker and since a major part of varietal character is in the skin, we get more intense fruit characteristics in our wine.

-Dry farming, especially in California, is a challenge because every year is going to be different, according to the weather and rainfall.
-If you have a wet year you’ll have more grapes with less character, but with dry years you will have more concentrated flavour.
+Dry farming, especially in California, is a challenge because every year it's different because of weather and rainfall.
+If you have a wet year you’ll have more grapes with less character, but with dry years you will have more concentrated flavor.